|

 The erase rectangular area element requires the following keywords, in addition to the common keywords:

-Define boundary for the created rectangle.
+boundary Define boundary for the created rectangle.
 The boundary is defined using four attributes.
-These attributes are named: x1, y1, x2 and y2.

 Sample boundary entry: <boundary x1='150' x2='190' y1='230' y2='290'/>